 5. Make a master list of everything you think you need and then work on slimming your list down.

-How To Pack Clothes Efficiently When Traveling With Kids
+How To Pack Clothes Efficiently For Travel With Kids

 7. Pack only those clothes that can be easily washed; hotel laundry bills can be expensive.